-Who doesn’t love the simplicity of eating and entertaining outdoors – we do especially since we did a little patio makeover!
+Who doesn't love the simplicity of eating and entertaining outdoors?
+We do!
 These Hawaiian Meatballs make an easy meal to whip together and throw on the BBQ.

 And they're even quick enough for a weeknight meal!